Home AI Tool Reviews About

 Throughput under load

 For high-concurrency serving — think dozens or hundreds of simultaneous requests — vLLM’s PagedAttention is the headline feature for a reason.
-By eliminating most of the KV-cache fragmentation that plagues naive implementations, it can keep GPU utilization high and pack many more requests into the same memory.
-The project’s own benchmarks have consistently shown large throughput gains over baseline Hugging Face Transformers serving, and that broad finding is widely echoed in independent community testing.
-If your bottleneck is “how many tokens per second can I serve across all users,” vLLM is a very strong default.
+By eliminating most of the KV-cache fragmentation that plagues naive implementations, it can keep GPU utilization high and pack more requests into the same memory.
+The project’s own benchmarks have shown large throughput gains over baseline Hugging Face Transformers serving, and that broad finding is widely echoed in independent community testing.
+If your bottleneck is “how many tokens per second can I serve across all users,” vLLM is a strong default.

 Latency for a single user